python/devguide/pullrequest.rst

 spelling mistake), then the pull request needs to have the "trivial" label added to it.

-If your pull request involves several commits, as a result of addressing code review comments, please do not squash them.
-When you squash your commits, reviewers lose the ability to view the diff of one commit to the next, and therefore unable to easily verify whether their comments have been addressed.
+If your pull request involves several commits as a result of addressing code review comments, please do not squash them.
+When you squash your commits, reviewers lose the ability to view the diff of one commit to the next and are therefore unable to easily verify whether their comments have been addressed.

 .. _issue tracker: https://bugs.python.org